TakashiYoshinaga/GeospatialAPI-Unity-StarterKit/README.md

 ### 1-PlacingObjectAt_LatLngAlt
 Show a object with AR at the latitude, longitude, and altitude specified on the Inspector in UnityEditor.<br>
+For Altitude, you can choose between manual input and using Terrain.<br>
 <img src="https://github.com/TakashiYoshinaga/GeospatialAPI-Unity-StarterKit/raw/AR_Fukuoka-20220604/Materials/1-demo.png" width="320" />

 ### 2-TapToPlace